Khwaja Nazimuddin: Governor-General of Pakistan (1948–51)

 As governor-general, Nazimuddin set a precedent of neutrality and non-interference in government, and provided political support to Prime Minister Liaquat Ali Khan's government, which was seen as essential to the working of the responsible government at that time.

-In 1949, Governor-General Nazimuddin established the parliamentary committee, the Basic Principles Committee, on the advice of Prime Minister Ali Khan to underlying basic principles that would lay the foundation of the Constitution of Pakistan.
+In 1949, Nazimuddin established the parliamentary committee, the Basic Principles Committee, on the advice of Prime Minister Ali Khan to underlying basic principles that would lay the foundation of the Constitution of Pakistan.
 It was during his tenure as Governor-General East Bengal State Acquisition and Tenancy Act of 1950 was passed in East Bengal.
 This law abolished the Zamindari system in the region, after which the lands of the state were under the federal government.
 It was seen as a democratic move to a people's state rather than a feudal class system.